-For older dogs and those with arthritic joints, hip dysplasia or other motion-limiting medical conditions, the best bet in a dog bed is a good firm foam mattress.
-Most of the commercial orthopedic beds available use foam as all or part of their most expensive beds -- sometimes topping them with a soft layer of polyester batting to make them more comfortable and snuggly.
+For older dogs and those with arthritic joints, hip dysplasia, or other motion-limiting medical conditions, the best bet in a dog bed is a good firm foam mattress or memory foam.
+Most of the commercial orthopedic beds available use foam as all or part of their most expensive beds — sometimes topping them with a soft layer of polyester batting to make them more comfortable and snuggly.

 The drawbacks to fiber fill are that the cheaper materials tend to clump after a few washings and, of course, it is not especially supportive for heavier dogs.
-It is fine for most smaller dogs, however, and is inexpensive enough to replace occasionally if it clumps.
+However, it is fine for most smaller dogs, and is inexpensive enough to replace occasionally if it clumps.
 A bonus with "polyfill" is that it insulates, so it makes a warmer, cozier bed than some other fill materials.

-However, there is little dispute that cedar repels fleas, moths and other insects, so it's definitely beneficial as well.
-Many concerned dog parents find that enclosing a small cloth bag of cedar shavings inside a layer of other filler -- like polyester fiberfill or foam is an acceptable compromise.
-Let your dog's reaction be your guide.
+However, there is little dispute that cedar repels fleas, moths, and other insects, so it's definitely beneficial as well.
+Many concerned dog parents find that enclosing a small cloth bag of cedar shavings inside a layer of other filler — like polyester fiberfill or foam is an acceptable compromise.
+Let your dog's reaction to his new bed be your guide.

-Long before we had synthetic materials like polyester, or even the technology to turn natural latex sap from rubber trees into airy, yet supportive foam products, people stuffed mattresses and pillows.
-Traditional fillers include hair -- especially horse hair -- feathers, rags, grains, nut hulls, even sand, although the latter would not be easy to move and might be a shade uncomfortable on a cold night.
+Long before we had synthetic materials like polyester, or even the technology to turn natural latex sap from rubber trees into airy, yet supportive, foam products, people stuffed mattresses and pillows by hand.
+Traditional fillers include hair — especially horse hair — feathers, rags, grains, nut hulls, even sand, although the latter would not be easy to move and might be a uncomfortable on a cold night.
 If you prefer a natural and inexpensive filler, straw is a good choice.